 In my experience with this ROM, the battery life was just the same as the stock ROM, but I was able to customize a few things here and there.
 To put it into better words, think of LineageOS, but with added features and tweaks.
 Not to mention, the huge list of device support– both new and old.

-11. Paranoid Android
+12. Paranoid Android

 After a few years of break, Paranoid Android is back again.
 In case you don’t know, Paranoid Android was considered one of the most acclaimed custom ROMs of all time.
 The development team focused on bringing a polished and refined experience while using minimum resources.
 While it may not boast of the plethora of features and customization features that other ROMs offer, Paranoid Android or PA, does promise a soothing user experience overall.

 It offers its own version of the quick settings menu, as well as a fully immersive mode for Android.
 Paranoid Android has long been regarded as the main project from which Google has brought over a lot of features, the biggest feature being the Ambient Mode, which was present in PA as Peek.

 At this point, Paranoid Android has added support for a long list of smartphones including Xiaomi, OnePlus, Samsung and some Asus devices.
 So if you own phones from these OEMs, I would highly recommend Paranoid Android to any other ROM on this list.

 Make More Out of Your Device With the Best Custom ROMs for Android